edsheltonorg/edshelton.org/docs/dev/dotnet/dotnet.md

     |                             | [[Answer#Section]]           | -->

 <!-- ??? info "General References"
-    Places to look for more information on {CHANGE ME}
+    Places to look for more information on dotnet

     | Info & Link          | Notes                               |
     | -------------------- | ----------------------------------- |